cdisc-org/DataExchange-DatasetJson/examples/extensions/README.md

 * how to declare and document an extension
 * how to populate the extensions

+The [extension](extension.yaml) is a LinkML file with the schema required for extensions.
+A collated schema can be generated per the below commands.

 ## Constraints
 Similarly to the ODM, constraints are required on the extension schema and intent.